5l1v3r1/WhatsSpy-Public-wiki/updates.markdown

 **Update 1.1.1/1.1.2** : Bug fix on file rights, PHP timezone and message throttling by WhatsApp. same rules apply as `1.0.6`.

+**Update 1.1.3** : Cascading delete button in the UI, small timeline fix for "ghost" users. same rules apply as `1.0.6`.

 **People that have problems setting up this project, you can register at this Gitlab server for any issues.**